Presto Geosystems Menu

 scenic view of damDams and Spillways Are a Critical Part of U.S. Infrastructure

-With estimates of 91,804 structures nationwide, dams and spillways are essential for controlling flooding, water distribution, and providing hydroelectric power.
+With over 91,000 structures nationwide, dams and spillways are essential for controlling flooding, water distribution, and providing hydroelectric power.
 However, these structures cannot last forever.
-The average age of dams and spillways in the U.S. is now 61 years (USAFacts), significantly over the typical 50-year lifespan of these structures.
+The average age of dams and spillways in the U.S. is now 61 years, significantly over the typical 50-year lifespan of these structures.
 Aging infrastructure can lead to serious consequences if safety precautions are not taken or measures are not implemented to address identified problems promptly.
 Continual inspection and upkeep are crucial for any dam manager.

 The 2021 Infrastructure Report Card by the American Society of Civil Engineers rated the condition of U.S. dams with a “D” grade, highlighting the pressing need for repairs and maintenance (Home).
 State and federal regulations provide a framework for assessing and maintaining dam and spillway structures, requiring at least yearly audit inspections to identify areas needing repair or replacement.
 Performing these repairs can help extend the lifetime of dams, maintaining essential services without excessive costs or increased failure potential.